Oil price forecast and outlook

 The risk premium reflects the desire of buyers and sellers to avoid uncertainty about the price at which they can buy or sell oil in the future.
 To reduce the uncertainty, buyers may be willing to pay a premium over what they think the future price of oil would actually be.
 Similarly, to assure a market for their oil, sellers may be willing to accept less than the expected future oil price.
 Depending on which side of the market feels a greater need for insurance, the risk premium could be positive or negative.
 It could also vary over time as market conditions change.

 We cannot directly observe the risk premium or the convenience yield and, also, they probably change over time.
 Therefore, the futures price of oil is not exactly equal to the expected price of oil.
 However, despite these caveats, the futures price of oil seems to be as good (or as bad) of a predictor of oil prices as the alternatives: surveys of expert forecasters and fundamentals models based on macroeconomic data.
 The advantage of the futures price data is that they are transparent and continuously updated as the market incorporates new information about the oil market and the global economy overall.
-Nonetheless, the best course of action is to look at the futures data but also to stay informed of the fundamentals moving the supply and demand for oil.
+Also, they provide monthly future price points if one needs a higher frequency outlook.